conductrics/conductrics-ios/README.md

 # Conductrics API Wrapper for Objective-C / iOS / iPhone / iPad

-This is an Objective-C plugin for the Conductrics service, which provides an API for bandit-style optimization, dynamic targeting, and A/B testing.
+This is an Objective-C wrapper for the Conductrics service, which provides an API for bandit-style optimization, dynamic targeting, and A/B testing.

 We'll proceed here assuming that you are at familiar with the basic idea of the service.
 If not, please see http://conductrics.com for information about the service itself.
 Thanks!